Have a question not answered below? Contact us!

 Q: What kind of experimental design or assay optimization help is offered by Nanomedical Diagnostics?

-A: Field Application Scientists are on-hand to provide technical support or travel to the site to help with chemistry optimization or other questions related to Agile R100.
+A: Field Applications Scientists are on-hand to provide technical support or travel to the site to help with chemistry optimization or other questions related to Agile R100.
 Contact technical support to inquire!

 A: The Agile biosensor chip can be used for up to 10 measurements, depending on the stability of the immobilized target, stability of the analyte during the experiment, and success of analyte dissociation from the immobilized target.

-Q: When I choose transistors in the Agile R100 software, is the data still being recorded?
+Q: When I choose transistors in the Agile Plus software, is the data still being recorded?

-A: Yes, when you choose transistors in the Agile R100 software, the data from every transistor continues to record.
+A: Yes, when you choose transistors in the Agile Plus software, the data from every transistor continues to record.
 Only the data for the selected transistors is displayed, but all data is recorded.

 Q: Can I export my data to another software after performing a measurement?